BramVanroy/spacy-extreme/README.md

 ## Memory issues with spaCy
 **EDIT**: the memory issues with running the spaCy pipeline were fixed in [#4486](https://github.com/explosion/spaCy/pull/4486).
 I will keep this repo online as an educational code snippet of how to efficiently chunk your data, though.
+The rest of this section can be ignored.

 SpaCy is a popular, powerful NLP tool that can process a text and get almost any information out of it that you could need.
 Unfortunately I started running into issues when multiprocessing a single file of 30GB+: the memory usage kept growing.